andreychemist/andreychemist.github.io/pages/faq.md

 Many professors wrote letters completely themselves and sent me either paper or signed electronic copy.
 But since these letters are of a legal nature, some professors asked me to provide them with drafts that they could modify and sign if they would agree with everything written there.

-I didn't attach the CV's of professors who gave me recommendations.
+I didn't attach the CVs of professors who gave me recommendations.
 They wrote about their experience, credentials, and honors in the first paragraph of the letter.
-However, it won't hurt to attach CV's of referees.
+However, it won't hurt to attach CVs of referees.

 Don't forget to thank your recommenders when you have received your green card.

 # How did you translate your documents?

 For I-140, I had only one attachment that was not originally written in English (my undergraduate diploma) but I already had the certified translation that I ordered for the graduate school.
-Later I translated the birth certificate for the form I-485.
+Later I translated the birth certificate for Form I-485.
 There are many online translation services that specialize on the translation of documents for the USCIS and they know all requirement for the certification.

-The instructions for the form I-140 state: “If you submit a document with information in a foreign language, you must also submit a full English translation.
+The instructions for Form I-140 state: “If you submit a document with information in a foreign language, you must also submit a full English translation.
 The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.” (<https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>)

 The professional translator should know how to certify the translation.
 My translations had a separate sheet with the certificate of accuracy: “I, XXX being duly sworn depose and state to the best of my knowledge, ability and belief that the transcript, prepared by a professional translator who is equally proficient in the Russian and English languages, of the original Russian material described as […] is a true and correct transcript and translation of the source content”.
 Signature of the translator.
 Sworn before Notary Public.